Appci11/BlazorComponentCreation/README.md

-# Manual list sorter for razor
+# Manual lists sorter for razor

 Componen is used to sort string type lists manually.
 Component created for learning purposes.
 Usage in actual projects not recommended